framaRAMA/framarama/docs/en/index.md

 * the **frontend** component, for displaying the photos

-Usually the server component is setup on a central device or server and the frontend component is runningo on a device attached to a display (e.g. a Raspberry Pi with a display connected).
+Usually the server component is setup on a central device or server and the frontend component is running on a device attached to a display (e.g. a Raspberry Pi with a display connected).
 But it's also possible to run both components on the same device.